Femia > Health Library > Pregnancy > Pregnancy week by week > Reaching double digits: What to expect at 10 weeks pregnant

 How can I manage mood swings?

 Try relaxation techniques like deep breathing or meditation.
 Gentle exercise and talking to a friend or family member can also help improve your mood.
+It’s helpful to track pregnancy symptoms in the app to better understand your body’s changes during this exciting time.

 The bottom line